tablelandnetwork/js-tableland/README.md

 });
 ```

+### Connection options

+ - token: Optionally pass in a Bearer token.
+This can be used if the caller doesn't want the SDK to generate a SIWE token.
+Potential uses include apps that save the user's SIWE token so they don't have to prompt the user to sign a new token on every page refresh
+ - signer: Optionally pass in a Signer object.
+This can be used if the caller wants to use a signer other than the browser default.
+This is useful in the node.js enviroment, or really anywhere except within a browser that has a built-in wallet.
+ - host: This is the http url of the validator that the caller wants to connect to.
+This is optional and defaults to https://testnet.tableland.network.
+If host is not specified then network must be equal to 'testnet'
+ - network: This is the name of the network, and as of this pr can be one of local, optimism-kovan-staging, staging, or testnet.
+This name is mapped to the address of a contract that has been deployed and is being watched by a Tableland network Validator on that chain.
+Note: 'local' is a locally running hardhat node, which requires that the caller has already got that running.
+This is useful for contributors.
+ - contract: This PR will add the optional contract option.
+If specified the SDKs direct calls to the SC will go to this address.
+This is potentially useful for testing and local development.
+Note: the abi of the contract must match the abi of the version of eth-tableland was used for the build of the SDK.
+This is useful for contributors.

 ## Creating Tables

 Like most relational database systems, Tableland requires the user to create tables for storing, querying, and relating data.
 This is done via the [`create`](https://tablelandnetwork.github.io/js-tableland/modules.html#create) function.
 The `create` function takes a plain SQL statement string.
 All tables require a primary key field called `id` to be valid.
 Most valid SQL _constraints_ are supported, and the following data types are currently supported: